 - Office 2016, all versions

-Office 2019 is set to be realised in Q3 of 2018 (why not just call it Office 2018 then Microsoft?) but critically is only compatible with Windows 10.
+Office 2019 is now Microsoft’s latest perpetual license you can now purchase but critically is only compatible with Windows 10 and has a price increase over 2016 of approximately 15%.
 Good old Microsoft.
 Making sure we upgrade to their latest and greatest applications and operating systems.

 Worth noting users of the full version of Office 365 will be unaffected, as Office 365 will always be supported, upgraded, patched (including security), fully integrated with all cloud services and supported operating systems offered by Microsoft.
 Another push from Microsoft to move users to a subscription based product for the recurring revenue they generate which they have made no secret of.